tonethar/IGME-330-Master/notes/HW-cage-clicker-4.md

 5. Test it.
 The countdown timer should now function, the player's score will be negatively impacted if they run out of time, and a sound will play every second as they lose points

+6. You are done.
+ZIP and Post to the dropbox.

 ## IV.
 Improvements to this game

-There are many, many improvements you could make to this game, here are some possibilities:
+There are many, many potential improvements you could make to this game, here are some possibilities:

 1. **Usability/Feedback:**
   - add a distinct sound "miss" sound for when the player clicks on the background instead of a sprite